Published on June 30th, 2019 | by Jerry & Pat Hocek0

 Making a mess of the customer’s table drew attention to what I had done, and now I had to act very cute in order to avoid the patron’s potential backlash, as well as that of my parents.
 I was learning a more sophisticated form of manipulation than perhaps what my peers were doing at the time, such as crying at the checkout line to force mom to buy that lollipop.

-Since my parents couldn’t get real jobs after the Commies invaded, they elected to take what they could get at a local bar/restaurant that my paternal grandfather was given to manage.
+Since my parents couldn’t get real jobs in Czechoslovakia after the Commies invaded, they elected to take what they could get at a local bar/restaurant that my paternal grandfather was given to manage.
 He cleverly aligned himself with the invaders in orders to get some perks out of the whole damn mess.
 In our case, my parents were granted a way to get by.
 It was better than not having any work.
 The only issue was, who was watching me …the beer-swilling, young prince of Europe?

 Happy Independence Day!
 Trust me.
 It’s good to be an American.